-- .1 Provide adjustment by microprocessor for the following: - .1 Opening speed. - .2 Back-check. - .3 Hold-open, from 5 seconds to 30 seconds. - .4 Closing speed. - .5 Opening force. - .6 Acceleration during opening and recycling, for soft start. - .2 Controller: - .1 Completely electromechanical capable of the following functions: - .1 Obstruction detection. - .2 Initialization and power on. - .3 Door motion learn cycle. - .4 Manual mode, without spring closer. - .5 Power open/power close logic. - .2 Control box and motor/gear box to be contained in aluminum housing finished to match aluminum entrances, precision-machined gears and bearing seats and all- weather lubricant, mounted on vibration isolators. - .1 Design for surface-mounted application on surface of door frame/wall, maximum 3 mm (1/8") above top of door. - .2 Design for interior application. - .3 Gears: manufactured by operator manufacturer specifically for operators being provided. - .4 Motor: DC permanent magnet motor with shielded ball bearings.
+- .1 Provide adjustment by microprocessor for the following:

+- .1 Opening speed.

+- .2 Back-check.

+- .3 Hold-open, from 5 seconds to 30 seconds.

+- .4 Closing speed.

+- .5 Opening force.

+- .6 Acceleration during opening and recycling, for soft start.

+- .2 Controller:

+- .1 Completely electromechanical capable of the following functions:

+- .1 Obstruction detection.

+- .2 Initialization and power on.

+- .3 Door motion learn cycle.

+- .4 Manual mode, without spring closer. - .5 Power open/power close logic. - .2 Control box and motor/gear box to be contained in aluminum housing finished to match aluminum entrances, precision-machined gears and bearing seats and all- weather lubricant, mounted on vibration isolators. - .1 Design for surface-mounted application on surface of door frame/wall, maximum 3 mm (1/8") above top of door. - .2 Design for interior application. - .3 Gears: manufactured by operator manufacturer specifically for operators being provided. - .4 Motor: Direct Current (DC) permanent magnet motor with shielded ball bearings.
 Stop motor when door stops or is fully open and when breakaway is operated. - .5 Door operating arm: forged steel, attached at natural pivot point of door.
 Do not use side block in top of door.
-Exposed arms to be factory polished and finished to match operator enclosure. - .6 Control circuits for actuators and safeties: low-voltage, NEC Class II. - .7 Service conditions: satisfactory operation between -34°C and 71°C. - .3 Acceptable Products: - .1 Typical: Horton '7100 Series' or approved alternate by Hunter Automatics.
+Exposed arms to be factory polished and finished to match operator enclosure. - .6 Control circuits for actuators and safeties: low-voltage, National Electrical Code (NEC) Class II. - .7 Service conditions: satisfactory operation between -34°C and 71°C. - .3 Acceptable Products: - .1 Typical: Horton '7100 Series' by Hunter Automatics Inc. or Equivalent.

-.1 Finish components to match aluminum framed glazing systems in conjunction with which they are to be Provided, in accordance with Section 08 41 00.
+.1 Finish components to match aluminum framed glazing systems in conjunction with which they are to be provided, in accordance with Section 08 41 00 - Aluminium Framed Glazing Systems.

-- .1 Fit intersecting members to flush hairline weathertight joints and mechanically fasten together, except where indicated otherwise. - .2 Conceal fastenings from view, except where indicated otherwise. - .3 Form cut-outs, recesses, mortising or milling for finishing hardware to templates supplied.
+- .1 Fit intersecting members to flush hairline weathertight joints and mechanically fasten together, except where indicated otherwise in the Contract Documents. - .2 Conceal fastenings from view, except where indicated otherwise in the Contract Documents. - .3 Form cut-outs, recesses, mortising or milling for finishing hardware to templates supplied.
 Reinforce with aluminum or galvanized steel plates. - .4 Field apply isolation coating to aluminum in contact with dissimilar metals or cementitious materials.

-- .1 Verify that door openings are properly installed and ready to receive the work of this section. - .2 Verify that electrical service is available, properly located, and of proper type.
+- .1 Verify that door openings are properly installed and ready to receive the work of this Section. - .2 Verify that electrical service is available, properly located, and of proper type.

-- .1 Before furnishing any hardware, carefully check Contract Documents, verify door swings, door and frame materials and operating conditions, and assure that hardware will fit work to be attached. - .2 Check shop drawings and frame and door lists affecting hardware type and installation, and verify to correctness thereof, or advise of required revisions.
+- .1 Before furnishing any hardware, carefully check the Contract Documents, verify door swings, door and frame materials and operating conditions, and assure that hardware will fit work to be attached. - .2 Check Shop Drawings and frame and door lists affecting hardware type and installation, and verify to correctness thereof, or advise of required revisions.
 Check that doors, frames and panels requiring additional support are reinforced. - .3 Point out special requirements to installer.
 Make final adjustment of hardware, in particular closer arms, valves and locksets, to work properly.

-.1 Install in accordance with manufacturer's instructions and in accordance with CAN/CSA C22.2 No. 247-92(R2014).

-.2 Provide operator system complete in all its parts and connected to electrical service Provided as part of the work of Divisions 26, 27, and 28.
+- .1 Install in accordance with the manufacturer's instructions and in accordance with CAN/CSA C22.2 No. 247-92(R2014). - .2 Provide operator system complete in all its parts and connected to electrical service provided as part of the work of Divisions 26 and 28.
 Secure all wiring such that it is concealed from view.

-- .1 Verify that installed hardware and operators function properly, and instruct installers accordingly of requirements and procedures for adjustments for operation without binding or scraping, and without excessive noise. - .2 Clean hardware after installation in accordance with Supplier's instructions.
+- .1 Verify that installed hardware and operators function properly and instruct installers accordingly of requirements and procedures for adjustments for operation without binding or scraping, and without excessive noise. - .2 Clean hardware after installation in accordance with the Supplier's instructions.